leondutoit/pg-need-to-know/notes.md

 - https://www.postgresql.org/docs/9.6/static/errcodes-appendix.html

 ## TODO
-- make code DRYer - utility functions for common asserts (like user and groups)
 - remove hard-coded non-generic names (e.g. tsd_backend_utv_user), check all todos
 - full review of docs
 - write about the model - on MAC, three use cases - data organisation up to the admin